 In response to the public funding commitment, Downtown Topeka, Inc. partnered with city leaders to oversee the “Imagine Downtown” capital campaign, which increased funds by about another $4 million.

 Corporate sponsors were given the opportunity to help influence design concepts for pocket parks along Kansas Avenue, blending their corporate identity and Kansas state history.
 With Topeka’s heavy corporate presence, sponsors included Bartlett & West, Westar Energy, Fidelity State Bank & Trust Company, Mars Chocolate, Capitol Federal, Hill’s Pet Nutrition, Security Benefit and Burlington Northern Santa Fe Railway.

 Moreover, local investors have found great opportunity along Kansas Avenue in recent years, opening new business like The Pennant barcade, Iron Rail brewery, Cyrus Hotel and Kansas Avenue Lofts.

 “Investments downtown enhance quality of life and quality of place to help attract and retain a workforce that will take us into the next 15 to 20 years,” said Vince Frye, president and CEO of Downtown Topeka, Inc.

 Find a muse

 From concept to completion, the process lasted more than a decade, but industry and community responded positively to the result.
 The project earned numerous industry awards for Bartlett & West.
-More importantly, the downtown area saw better engagement than ever before, with record-high building sales and attendance at public events.
+More importantly, the downtown area saw better engagement than ever before, with record-high commercial real estate deals and significantly increased attendance at public events.